maxbildner/coinspace/README.md

 [Live Site](https://coin-space.herokuapp.com/)

 ## About
 Coinspace is inspired by Coinbase, a digital currency brokerage exchange that allows users to buy, sell, and research various digital assets such as Bitcoin, Ethereum, or Lite coin.
+Currently, coinspace transactions are simulated and do not actually create liquidity or change any blockchains.
+However further support of an order book matching engine is in progress.
+Coinspace users can execute buy or sell market orders, track currency news and prices over multiple timeframes.

 ## Technologies
 * Frontend: JavaScript, React, Redux, CSS, HTML5